xingdl2007/leetcode/README.md

-#My own solutions of leetcode.
+#My own solutions of leetcode, and some exercises.